-“The Last Pig” (2017, 52 min) is a lyrical meditation on what it means to be a sentient creature with the power to kill.
-Immersive, experiential, with sparse inner reflections, the film follows a pig farmer through his final season of slaughtering pigs.
+“The Last Pig” (2017, www.thelastpig.com) is a non-graphic, lyrical meditation on what it means to be a sentient creature with the power to kill.
+Immersive, experiential, with sparse inner reflections, the film follows a Schoharie, NY pig farmer through his crisis of faith in his final season of slaughtering pigs.
 It earned director Allison Argo the Zelda Penzel “Giving Voice to the Voiceless” award at the 2017 Hamptons International Film Festival.
-A panel discussion follows the film showing.
-This event is co-sponsored by the Cultural Affairs Program and the Animal Outreach Club.

 Featured World Renowned Speaker: Jo-Anne McArthur: We Animals